ChowEvan/Crawlers-by-Python/README.md

 # Crawlers-by-Python
-This will be update if I have time, because this just for my interests :)
+This will be updated when I have time, because this just for my interests :)